mernst/basic-stats/README.md

 # Basic Statistics

-Basic Statistics is a Java-based implementation for computing statistics on a set of numbers.
+Basic Statistics is a Java-based GUI program that computes statistics on a set of numbers.
 This implementation is intended to be used in a `git bisect` exercise.